Ankit-4-code/Music_Genre_Classification/README.md

 This repo contains docker images to make 3 distinct containers namely nginx, uwsgi-flask app and bento-model.
 These 3 containers are built up and connected via docker-compose.

 - nginx is used for reverse proxy.
-- uwsgi and flask are used for wsgi protocol server and REST API respectively
+- uwsgi and flask are used for wsgi protocol server and REST API respectively.
 - bento-model contains packaged bento which is the keras model packaged and serviced with [BentoML](https://docs.bentoml.com/en/latest/).

 ## Colab Notebook